MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-overview-visual-studio.md

 # Teams Toolkit overview for Visual Studio

-Teams Toolkit for Microsoft Visual Studio Code helps you to create and deploy Teams apps with integrated identity, access to cloud storage, data from Microsoft Graph, and other services in Azure and Microsoft 365 with zero-configuration approach.
-For Teams app development, you can also use CLI tool, similar to Teams Toolkit for Visual Studio which includes Toolkit teamsfx.
-Teams Toolkit lets you create, debug, and deploy your Teams app right from Visual Studio Code.
-App development with the toolkit has the advantages of:
+Teams Toolkit (TTK) for Microsoft Visual Studio Code helps you to create and deploy Microsoft Teams apps with integrated identity, access to cloud storage, data from Microsoft Graph, and other services in Azure and Microsoft 365 with zero-configuration approach.
+For Teams app development, you can also use CLI tool, similar to TTK for Visual Studio which includes Toolkit teamsfx.
+TTK lets you create, debug, and deploy your Teams app right from Visual Studio Code.
+App development with TTK has the advantages of:

 * Integrated identity.
 * Access to cloud storage.
 * Data from Microsoft Graph.
 * Azure and Microsoft 365 services with zero-configuration approach.

-Teams Toolkit brings all tools needed for building a Teams app in one place.
+TTK brings all the tools needed to build a Teams app in one place.

 ## User Journey of Teams Toolkit

-Teams Toolkit automates manual work and provides you with great integration of Teams and Azure resources.
-The following image shows Teams Toolkit user journey:
+TTK automates manual work and provides you with great integration of Teams and Azure resources.
+The following image shows TTK user journey:

 :::image type="content" source="../assets/images/teams-toolkit-overview/teams-toolkit-user-journey.png" alt-text="Teams toolkit user journey":::